 This may sound obvious, but meetings can never be productive if a participant doesn’t know how to use the collaboration software.
 If you’re looking to set up a remote meeting for the first time, get to know how to send out your invites, how to set permissions for participants, make sure you know where your camera and microphone are, and how to utilise all the system functionality at your disposal.
 Most providers will have ample user guides or training available.

 Good examples of productivity boosting features include file sharing or instant chat that can be used by participants during a call or video meeting to collaborate on live files, ask questions, or even ensure that breakout conversations can take place without disrupting the wider meeting.

 Most remote meeting tools are designed to work primarily over internet connections.
-But what happens if someone has no internet access, or perhaps doesn’t have necessary software?
+But what happens if someone has no internet access or doesn’t have the necessary software?
 It’s important to give the option for participants to listen to the meeting and talk over the phone, so we suggest including a dial-in option.

 2. Check your connection